bespoyasov/refactor-like-a-superhero/manuscript-en/07-duplication.md

 | :--------------------------------------------------------------------------------------------- |
 | We will discuss generalized algorithms, their use, and parameterization in a separate chapter. |

-[^jeditechnics]: “Jedi Technics” by Maxim Dorofeev, Translated summary, https://bespoyasov.me/blog/jedi-technics/
+[^jeditechniques]: “Jedi Techniques” by Maxim Dorofeev, Translated summary, https://bespoyasov.me/blog/jedi-techniques/